 In 1978, he successfully completed the NITA program, an intensive trial advocacy program at Cornell University in Ithaca, New York and later was asked to become an instructor of the program.
 He is an adjunct faculty member of the Hofstra University School of Law and has also lectured at St. John's University School of Law.

 In 2001-2002 he was elected Chairman of the Trial Lawyers Section of the Nassau-Suffolk County Bar Association.
 Prior to becoming Chairman, he served many years as an officer and director of that Long Island trial organization.
-Named by the New York Times to "Super Lawyers" as one of the top attorneys in the New York Metro Area, 2007-2016.
+He was named by The New York Times to "Super Lawyers" as one of the top attorneys in the New York Metro Area, 2007-2020.
 He is also a member of the New York State Bar Association where he is a member of the Torts, Insurance and Compensation Law (TICL) Section as well as the Trial Lawyers Section.

 He is also a contributing author to Medical Malpractice in New York, 4th edition published by the New York State Bar Association 2017.